 By incorporating the full-time series weather data at a project location with a snow loss model, customers can more accurately predict the impact of snow losses on PV energy output.

-Using time-series weather data to improve the accuracy of snow loss estimates
+Using time-series weather data to make snow-loss estimates more site specific

 With SolarAnywhere Sites , customers can access full historical time-series weather data at their project site.
 Detailed information about daily weather patterns such as snow depth and ambient temperature can be leveraged by energy simulation tools to generate site-specific loss estimates.